SaiMahitVaddadi/EGAT-Private/TO-DO.md

 # TO-DO:
 - Dataset
-    - Fix it for the new graphs
+    - Fix it for the new graphs.
+    - Set up ways to normalize the data with any scaler and add it inside.

 - Training Loop:
-    - Be able to normalize add ons. calculate all add-ons first and then use that.
     - Setup ways to save the additional loss functions.

 - EGAT: